zachvalenta/jvns.ca/content/post/2017-04-07-netdev-conference-day-2.markdown

 This talk used the [linux kernel library project](https://github.com/lkl/linux), specifically to look at BBR performance inside LKL.

-The speaker (Hajime Tazaki) went through a few different performance problems he ran into.
+The speaker  went through a few different performance problems he ran into.

 The goal was to get the same performance with LKL as you would when